 Services of POLYAS GmbH will now be combined in the POLYAS online voting manager to enable intelligent interfaces between the nomination platform, online voting and live voting, thus increasing the efficiency for the election administration.

 In addition to Kai Reinhard, Jan Wegner is now also part of the management.

 Applied mathematics and online voting

-Our namesake is the Hungarian mathematician George Pólya (1887-1985) who taught in Zurich and at Stanford for years.
-Amongst other work, he wrote a series called "How to Solve it“ which is now considered core literature in heuristics (approaches to problem solving) and is still used today.
-In addition, his groundwork highly contributed to encryption technology and the calculation of proportional representation elections.
+Our namesake is the Hungarian mathematician George Pólya (1887-1985) who taught for years at University of Stanford.
+Amongst other works, he wrote a series of works called "How to Solve It" which is still considered core literature in approaches to problem solving.
+In addition, his groundwork highly contributed to encryption technology and calculation of proportional representation elections.